paulogarithm/workshop-lua-c/README.md

 print(adder) -- 12
 ```
 > [!TIP]
-> You should definitely check out the new `__tostring` metamethod, it's an absolute banger what it can do !
+> I heard about a super metamethod called `__tostring`, it's an absolute banger what can it do, I think you should check for it :eyes:

 ## `4` | My Window
 > ${\textsf{\color{#40f}━━━━━━━╸}}$━━━━━━━━━━━━ `70xp`